scnwwu/vscode-sas-extension/website/docs/Configurations/Profiles/sas9ssh.md

 ### Windows

-1. Enable openssh client optional feature; [instructions found here](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).
+1. Enable OpenSSH for Windows using these [instructions](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).

-2. [Create an environment variable](https://phoenixnap.com/kb/windows-set-environment-variable) SSH_AUTH_SOCK with value //./pipe/openssh-ssh-agent (windows uses a named pipe for the auth sock).
+2. [Create an environment variable](https://phoenixnap.com/kb/windows-set-environment-variable) named SSH_AUTH_SOCK with value `//./pipe/openssh-ssh-agent`
+   (Windows uses a named pipe for the auth sock).

    **Note**: An attempt to create the varible using Powershell command line did not register; suggest using these GUI instructions.

-3. Ensure ssh-agent service is running and set startup type to automatic; commands found in [this link](https://dev.to/aka_anoop/how-to-enable-openssh-agent-to-access-your-github-repositories-on-windows-powershell-1ab8)
+3. Ensure that the ssh-agent service is running and set the Startup type to Automatic using [these instructions](https://dev.to/aka_anoop/how-to-enable-openssh-agent-to-access-your-github-repositories-on-windows-powershell-1ab8)

-4. [Generate ed25519 keys](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54) with the following command (email address is not binding; use any):
+4. [Generate ed25519 keys](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54) with the following command (email address is not binding; you can use any email address):

 ```sh
 ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "youremail@company.com"
 ```

-5. You’ll be asked a series of questions.
-First, if you didn not provide a path, a default one is provided.
-Also, if you wish to add a passphrase enter it.
-Pressing the ‘Enter’ key for each question accepts the default key name and does not password protect your key.
+5. You are prompted to enter additional information.
+If you did not enter a path, a default path is provided for you.
+You can also specify a passphrase.
+If you do not specify a passphrase, your key is not password-protected.
+Press Enter to accept the default value for each prompt.

    - Enter a file in which to save the key (/c/Users/you/.ssh/id_ed25519):[Press enter]
    - Enter passphrase (empty for no passphrase): [Type a passphrase]
    - Enter same passphrase again: [Type passphrase again]

-6. Define an entry in ~/.ssh/config of the form:
+6. Define an entry in ~/.ssh/config using the following format:

 ```
 Host host.machine.name